 Mold Flow Analysis (MFA)

-A mold flow analysis will include the following information:
+Generally, a mold flow analysis report includes the following contents:

 General part information (the part weight and size, the material to be used with a specific grade).